 The research is published in the journal Journal of the American Society for Horticultural Science.

-The study employed cutting-edge genetic analysis techniques to unravel the complex interplay between and that determine onion bulb characteristics.
+The study employed cutting-edge genetic analysis techniques to unravel the complex interplay between genetic factors and environmental conditions that determine onion bulb characteristics.
 Onions, a staple in global cuisine, vary widely in shape and size, attributes that are critical for both consumer preference and agricultural efficiency.

 The formation of onion (A. cepa) bulbs is affected by the length of night and temperature; nevertheless, onion germplasm is commonly classified according to length of daylight, as opposed to length of darkness, required for bulb formation.
 Short Day (SD) and Long Day (LD) onions initiate bulb formation under lengthening periods of light at ∼12 and ≥14 h, respectively.